 The Inflation Targeting Scheme in Colombia

 Monetary policy in Colombia is based on inflation targeting, which is intended primarily to keep inflation low and to ensure stable growth in output near its long-term trend.
 Accordingly, the objectives of monetary policy combine the goal of price stability with maximum sustainable growth in output and employment.
-In this respect, monetary policy complies with the Constitution and contributes to the welfare of the Colombian population.
+In this respect, monetary policy complies with the Constitution and contributes to the well-being of the Colombian population.

 HORIZON AND IMPLEMENTATION